-Saccharomyces cerevisiae is far from being the only yeast of potential scientific and economic importance.
-Many of the 1800 other known yeast species have highly unusual metabolic, biosynthetic, physiological, and fermentative capacities.
-As outcomes of long-term natural evolution in particular environments, these high-performance characteristics are conferred by a network of genes via a hierarchy of regulations that are intrinsically complex, making the horizontal transfer of these functions into model hosts very challenging.
-However, significant technology hurdles lay in front of the world of high-potential nonconventional microorganisms.
+In the course of selecting microbial production hosts, we recognized that the limited model microbial species are not the only hosts of potential scientific and economic importance.
+Numerous other nonconventional microorganisms exhibit highly unusual metabolic, biosynthetic, physiological, and fermentative capacities.
+As outcomes of long-term natural evolution in particular environments, these high-performance characteristics are conferred by a network of genes via a hierarchy of regulations that are intrinsically complex, rendering the horizontal transfer of these functions into model hosts highly challenging.
+However, significant technology hurdles lie in front of exploiting high potential nonconventional microorganisms.

-3. Exploring Microbial Consortia to Perform Complex Tasks
+Theme III.
+Creating Microbial Consortia to Perform Complex Tasks